 And the Mill?
 It still stands as a testament to commerce and ingenuity, a beacon still dominating the landscape of Harbor Island where it all began more than a hundred years ago.

 “Around every corner, on every wall, are reminders that this is a boneyard of industry, a place where old Seattle optimism and audacity got old and curled up to die.
-Graffiti, spray painted pictures of angry faces and adorable animals and everything in between are on every wall of every room.”
+Graffiti, spray-painted pictures of angry faces and adorable animals, and everything in between is on every wall of every room.”
 (KOMO).

 And that, my friends, is the story of American greatness and a forgotten history.

 If you’re still hungry for those piping hot scones and you don’t want to wait for the fair.
 Here’s how to make them at home.

 - Top State Fair Food: Elephant Ears

 - 10 Blue-Ribbon Winning Pies To Make This Summer

 - Fisher State Fair Favorite Scones and Raspberry Jam

 - State Fair Corn Dogs Recipe from Renowned Chef

 - 2 1/2 cups all-purpose flour (Originally Fisher Blend Flour)